dart-lang/language/working/augmentation-libraries/feature-specification.md

 1. Merge the augmentation's declarations into the main library's top-level namespace using the following procedure.

-1. For each `import augment` directive in the augmentation library, in syntactic order:
+1. For each `augment` directive in the augmentation, in syntactic order:

-    1. Apply the imported augmentation to the main library using this procedure, recursively.
+    1. Apply the augmentation to the main library using this procedure, recursively.

 To merge a set of declarations `D` into a namespace: